What to Pack for Faro

 November, December, January, February

-Shop Winter essentials →Skip: Multiple pairs of shorts, Minimal beachwear
+Shop Winter essentials →Skip: Multiple pairs of shorts, Minimal swimwear

 March, April, May, October